Cumulative accuracy profile: Analyzing a CAP

 A cumulative accuracy profile can be used to evaluate a model by comparing the current curve to both the 'perfect' and a randomized curve.
-A good model will have a CAP between the perfect and random curves; the closer a model is to the perfect CAP, the better is.
+A good model will have a CAP between the perfect and random curves; the closer a model is to the perfect CAP, the better it is.

 The accuracy ratio (AR) is defined as the ratio of the area between the model CAP and random CAP, and the area between the perfect CAP and random CAP.
 In a successful model, the AR has values between zero and one, and the higher the value is, the stronger the model.

 The cumulative number of positive outcomes indicates a model's strength.
 For a successful model, this value should lie between 50% and 100% of the maximum, with a higher percentage for stronger models.
 In sporadic cases, the accuracy ratio can be negative.
 In this case, the model is performing worse than the random CAP.